The Garden (band): 2016–2017: U Want The Scoop?

-In 2016, they released a string of singles, "Play Your Cards Right" (featuring Crazy 8), "Call This # Now" and "California Here We Go", coinciding a US tour, a later "BIG$HOT JACKPOT TOUR", and Camp Flog Gnaw Carnival appearances, before releasing the U Want the Scoop?
-EP in March 2017; following a video for "All Access".

-During September 2017, the duo opened for Mac DeMarco on his North American tour.
+In 2016, they released a string of singles, including "Play Your Cards Right" (featuring Crazy 8).
+This was the first music video appearance of the band to be seen wearing jester face paint.
+The Garden initially wore jester face paint on stage prior to the video release for the first time at SXSW 2016 in Austin, Texas at Hotel Vegas.
+"Call This # Now" and "California Here We Go" were released during this period as well, coinciding with a full North America tour, a later "BIG$HOT JACKPOT TOUR", and Camp Flog Gnaw Carnival appearances, before releasing the U Want the Scoop?
+EP in March 2017; following the first single and music video for the EP, All Access and later releasing "Clay" with a music video.
+During September 2017, the Garden supported Mac Demarco on a full-scale US tour.
+Their set was reviewed as "wild and infectious enthusiasm", playing high-energy garage/punk material each night.

 2018: Mirror Might Steal Your Charm

-On January 24, 2018, The Garden released the single "No Destination" on Epitaph Records with an accompanying music video.
+On January 24, 2018, the Garden released the single "No Destination" on Epitaph Records with an accompanying music video.
 On February 27, they released a new music video for the single "Stallion", and announced their new album, Mirror Might Steal Your Charm, was set to release on March 30.
-A third single, "Call The Dogs Out", came out three days before the album's release on March 27.
+A third single, "Call the Dogs Out", came out three days before the album's release on March 27.
 They also played songs from the album at the ARTE concert in 2018.

 2020: Kiss My Super Bowl Ring

 The band announced the release date of their fourth studio album, Kiss My Super Bowl Ring, on January 16, 2020.
 The announcement was supported by the album's first single, "Clench to Stay Awake".
-The album was released on March 13, 2020, and features production from 100 gecs member Dylan Brady and Kero Kero Bonito bassist James Bulled under his side project Wharfwhit.
+The album was released on March 13, 2020, and features production from 100 gecs member Dylan Brady and Carrot Top.
+Pitchfork described the album as "proudly defiant", noting its unconventional structure, and described it as fusing 80s-inspired hardcore with playful electronics", with the Shears brothers' bass-and-drums duo.
+NME described the album as having a "restless brand of creativity" and a "collage of scattered, urgent art-rock", highlighting its experimental production and its role in pushing the band's increasingly chaotic, assemblage-based style forward.

-2022–2023: Horseshit on Route 66
+2022–2023: Horseshit on Route 66 and One Strange Night in Orange County

 The singles "Freight Yard", "Orange County Punk Rock Legend", and "Chainsaw the Door" were released ahead of their fifth studio album, Horseshit on Route 66, which was released on September 8, 2022.

-During their touring season following the release of the album The Garden performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.
+During their touring season following the release of the album, the Garden performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.

+On July 22, 2023, the band curated its first boutique music festival, One Strange Night in Orange County, at the Observatory OC Festival Grounds in Santa Ana, California.
+The Garden headlined the event, which also featured a supporting line-up including JPEGMAFIA, the Adicts, Alice Glass, and 45 Grave.

 2024: Six Desperate Ballads

-In June 2024, The Garden announced the release of their first single of the year titled "Filthy Rabbit Hole" described as a West Coast lofi hardcore punk track from the '80s.

-In September, another single along with a music video was announced for the track "Ballet" with a confirmation for an upcoming Extended play.

-These singles were released ahead of their fifth extended play Six Desperate Ballads, which released on October 30, 2024.

-Side projects

-Both twins have experimental side projects: Wyatt's being Enjoy and Fletcher's being Puzzle.
-They are also models, having campaigned for brands such as Yves Saint Laurent, Hugo Boss, Ugg, and Balenciaga.